mjordan/islandora_workbench_docs/docs/check.md

 !!! note
     If you're on Windows, you will likely need to run Workbench by explicitly invoking Python, e.g. `python workbench --config config.yml --check` instead of using `./workbench` as illustrated above.
 Similarly, if you are on a Mac that has the Homebrew version of Python, you may need to run Workbench by providing the full path to the Homebrew Python interpreter, e.g., `/opt/homebrew/bin/python3 workbench --config config.yml --check`.

-If you do this, Workbench will check the following conditions and report any errors that require your attention before proceeding:
+If you do this, Workbench will check the following conditions and report any warnings or errors that require your attention before proceeding:

 * Configuration file
     * Whether your configuration file is valid YAML (i.e., no YAML syntax errors).